Feigenbaum4669/2022_qutech_challenge/README.md

 The above steps are repeated between the Player A and B, until one wins.

 ## What is quantum about this game?
-The players are introducing quantum errors whose syndromes are detected by a QEC code running on a quantum computer.
+The players are introducing quantum errors whose syndromes are detected by stabiliser generators of a QEC code running on a quantum computer.
+In this case, we are classically simulating the quantum computer via [`QX single-node simulator`](https://www.quantum-inspire.com/backends/qx-simulator/).

 ## How to run the code to play the game?
-Clone the repository, and edit the `cred.txt` to include your own Quantum-Inspire credentials.
+Clone the repository via `git clone https://github.com/Feigenbaum4669/2022_qutech_challenge.git`, and edit the `cred.txt` to include your own Quantum-Inspire credentials.
 Then, in the root folder, execute the following command in your terminal to run the game:

 ```bash
 py main.py